exosite-archive/exoline/README.md

-  unmap       Remove an alias from a resource. lookup      Look up a resource's RID based on its alias cik. drop        Drop (permanently delete) a resource. flush       Remove all time series data from a resource. usage       Display usage of One Platform resources over a time period. tree        Display a resource's descendants. script      Upload a Lua script
+  unmap       Remove an alias from a resource. lookup      Look up a resource's RID based on its alias cik. drop        Drop (permanently delete) a resource. flush       Remove time series data from a resource. usage       Display usage of One Platform resources over a time period. tree        Display a resource's descendants. script      Upload a Lua script